lytang1/MadFeedback/README.md

 ```
   appium-doctor
 ```
 Register an account to get API key to configure send email

+here is the link (https://app.sendgrid.com)

 useful links for mobile testing Get started with appium python